aaronmsimon/unity-kings-of-the-beach/README.md

 12. check block with hits for team accuracy
 13. next to look for better UI
 14. selection like in NFL2K5 or EA old school games
+15. work on stadium. should be modular for ease in generating different versions

 In case there are issues with passing/spiking ball, consider the LockedOn feature